Technical Analysis - a definition

-Some of the experienced ATAA members contribute to regular articles
+Some of the experienced ATAA members have contributed to regular

 Robert is a member of the Australian

 Technical Analysts Association (ATAA).
-He is also the
+He is (since 2009) also

-Melbourne Chapter Vice-President, and a director on the national
+the Melbourne Chapter Vice-President, and a former director on the

-organisation for people looking for help and networking.
+not-for-profit association for people looking for education, help